Stanislavski's system: Opera—Dramatic Studio

 Near the end of his life Stanislavski created an Opera—Dramatic Studio in his own apartment on Leontievski Lane (now known as "Stanislavski Lane"), under the auspices of which between 1935 and 1938 he offered a significant course in the system in its final form.

 Given the difficulties he had with completing his manual for actors, in 1935 while recuperating in Nice Stanislavski decided that he needed to found a new studio if he was to ensure his legacy.
 "Our school will produce not just individuals," he wrote, "but a whole company."
 In June he began to instruct a group of teachers in the training techniques of the 'system' and the rehearsal processes of the Method of Physical Action.
 The teachers had some previous experience studying the system as private students of Stanislavski's sister, Zinaïda.
 His wife, Lilina, also joined the teaching staff.
-Twenty students (out of 3500 auditionees) were accepted for the dramatic section of the Opera—Dramatic Studio, where classes began on 15 November 1935.
+Twenty students (out of 3500 who had auditioned) were accepted for the dramatic section of the Opera—Dramatic Studio, where classes began on 15 November 1935.
 Its members included the future artistic director of the MAT, Mikhail Kedrov, who played Tartuffe in Stanislavski's unfinished production of Molière's play (which, after Stanislavski's death, he completed).

 Jean Benedetti argues that the course at the Opera—Dramatic Studio is "Stanislavski's true testament."
 Stanislavski arranged a curriculum of four years of study that focused exclusively on technique and method—two years of the work detailed later in An Actor's Work on Himself and two of that in An Actor's Work on a Role.
 Once the students were acquainted with the training techniques of the first two years, Stanislavski selected Hamlet and Romeo and Juliet for their work on roles.
 He "insisted that they work on classics, because, 'in any work of genius you find an ideal logic and progression.'"
 He worked with the students in March and April 1937, focusing on their sequences of physical actions, on establishing their through-lines of action, and on rehearsing scenes anew in terms of the actors' tasks.
 "They must avoid at all costs," Benedetti explains, "merely repeating the externals of what they had done the day before."